tomcritchlow/tomcritchlow.github.io/_posts/2016-09-09-advertising-industrial.md

 >[media] buyers are going to get more sophisticated and everything is going to get repriced

+I think it's been "the year of the death of traditional media" for a while, but it's actually happening right now at a terrifying pace.
 Seen anything else good recently around the future of digital media?